The Way I Write Part 2: Evolution

 Jack could not suppress a smile when he thought of the exorbitant amount of money he was going to charge the owner of the Mercedes to get it out of hock.
 He figured a person who owned a car like that was bound to have enough spare cash to make Jack’s morning one of the best he’d had in weeks.
 He sat for a moment behind the wheel of his modified Ford F-650 super cab, idling thirty feet away from the Mercedes, soaking in the sight of the lonely German luxury car.
 He was grinning and imagining crisp hundred-dollar bills floating out of an expensive alligator skin wallet and into his own dirty canvas and Velcro rig.
 He savored his good fortune a minute longer, then put the truck into gear and rolled forward to claim his prize.

 What I think is interesting about this passage and what surprised me when I dug it up is that it’s kind of an embryonic version of how I write now.
-Yeah, it’s still way too wordy and it’s definitely clunky in places, and, yes, it highlights some of the issues I STILL deal with (like being overly procedural), but I think there’s maybe, kind of something that could be called a voice here.
+Yeah, it’s still too wordy and it’s definitely clunky in places, but there’s more and better interiority that creates something that could be called a voice.
 Anyway, let’s look at the numbers.

 • Passive Sentences: 0%